rangle/ngCourse2/modules/directive-duplications.md

 Let's assume for a moment that by mistake, we have created two directives that target the same property:

-> This example is a variation of the code found in the [official documentation](https://angular.io/docs/ts/latest/guide/ngmodule.html#!#resolve-conflicts).

 _blue-highlight.directive.ts_

 ```javascript